paapaabdullahm/ubuntu-desktop-ansible-config/README.md

 ### Available roles
 Some roles that are currently not available have been commented out with a single hash (#) in desktop.yml playbook.
 Others that are available but disabled have double hashes (##) in front of them.
 Feel free to enable them if you like by removing the double hashes from them.

->Unless stated otherwise, all paths are relative to the roles directory.
+>Unless otherwise stated, all paths are relative to the roles directory.

 Role                    | Description                 | Customization Options
 :---------------------- | :-------------------------- | :----------------------